theajmalrazaq/superflex/README.md

 ## Overview

-SuperFlex is a browser extension that transforms the outdated university learning management system interface into a modern, dark-themed, user-friendly experience.
+SuperFlex is a browser extension that transforms the outdated university learning management system interface (Flex portal of NUCES university) into a modern, dark-themed, user-friendly experience.
 It enhances the existing functionality while adding new features to improve student productivity.

 The extension works by injecting custom React components and styles into the LMS pages, completely overhauling the visual appearance and adding quality-of-life improvements for students.